Talhah-safeer/anniversary-site-v2/README.md

 Celebrate love in style with Anniversary 2.0 - a beautifully crafted website experience.
 With elegant UI, romantic animations, and personalized messages, it transforms a simple ‘Happy Anniversary’ into a heartfelt and unforgettable moment✨❤️

 > ⚠️ This is a **free version**, so some features like background music, game screen, some animations are not included.
 Premium version includes all features.
-If you want premium code then DM me on Instagram.
+> You can **buy the premium code** from my store [here](https://www.anujbuilds.in/products/anniversary-v2).

 ---